-N. Post-Construction Requirements
+IV.N.
+Post-Construction Requirements

-1. All dischargers, other than linear underground and overhead project dischargers, shall implement BMPs to reduce runoff and pollutants in stormwater discharges that are reasonably foreseeable after all construction phases have been completed at the site (post-construction BMPs).
+IV.N.1.
+All dischargers, other than linear underground and overhead project dischargers, shall implement BMPs to reduce runoff and pollutants in stormwater discharges that are reasonably foreseeable after all construction phases have been completed at the site (post-construction BMPs).

-2. Dischargers subject to the post-construction requirements of an existing NPDES Phase I or II municipal separate storm sewer system (MS4) permit are not subject to the post-construction requirements in Section IV.N.3 below, and shall submit the following items with their permit registration documents through SMARTS:
+IV.N.2.
+Dischargers subject to the post-construction requirements of an existing NPDES Phase I or II municipal separate storm sewer system permit are not subject to the post-construction requirements in Section IV.N.3 below, and shall submit the following items with their Permit Registration Documents through SMARTS:

-An attachment and/or web-source containing the applicable MS4 post-construction requirements; and
+a.
+An attachment and/or web-source containing the applicable NPDES Phase I permittee’s municipal separate storm sewer system post-construction requirements; and,

-The post-construction plans and calculations approved by the applicable MS4.
+b.
+The post-construction plans and calculations approved by the applicable municipal separate storm sewer system.

-3. All dischargers, other than linear underground and overhead project dischargers or dischargers subject to the post-construction requirements of an existing NPDES Phase I or II MS4 permit, shall comply with the following post-construction runoff reduction requirements.
-The discharger shall comply with this General Permit’s post-construction requirements if the permit registration documents were submitted prior to the effective date of applicable post-construction requirements of an adopted NPDES Phase I or Phase II MS4 permit.
+IV.N.3.
+All dischargers, other than linear underground and overhead project dischargers or dischargers subject to the post-construction requirements of an existing NPDES Phase I or II municipal separate storm sewer system permit, shall comply with the following post-construction runoff reduction requirements.
+The discharger shall comply with this General Permit’s post-construction requirements if the Permit Registration Documents were submitted prior to the effective date of applicable post-construction requirements of the corresponding NPDES Phase I or Phase II municipal stormwater permit.

-4. The discharger shall use non-structural and/or structural measures to replicate the pre-construction water balance (for this General Permit, defined as the volume of rainfall that ends up as runoff) for the smallest storms up to and including the 85th percentile, 24-hour precipitation event (or the smallest precipitation event that generates runoff, whichever is larger).
+IV.N.4.
+The discharger shall use non-structural and/or structural measures to replicate the pre-construction water balance (for this General Permit, defined as the volume of rainfall that ends up as runoff) for the smallest storms up to and including the 85th percentile, 24-hour precipitation event (or the smallest precipitation event that generates runoff, whichever is larger).

-5. For sites with disturbed area exceeding two acres, the discharger shall preserve the pre-construction drainage density (miles of stream length per square mile of drainage area) for all drainage areas within the area serving a first order stream or larger stream and ensure that post-project runoff time of concentration is equal to or greater than pre-project time of concentration.
+IV.N.5.
+For sites with disturbed area exceeding two acres, the discharger shall preserve the pre-construction drainage density (miles of stream length per square mile of drainage area) for all drainage areas within the area serving a first order stream or larger stream and ensure that post-project runoff time of concentration is equal to or greater than pre-project time of concentration.

-6. The discharger shall certify and submit post-construction plans, calculations, and other supporting documentation as a permit registration document in SMARTS.
+IV.N.6.
+The discharger shall certify and submit post-construction plans, calculations, and other supporting documentation as a Permit Registration Document in SMARTS.
 The discharger shall submit a Change of Information in SMARTS to revise post-construction plans and calculations.

-7. Regional Water Board staff may review post-construction plans, calculations, and other supporting documentation to verify that the post-construction water balance is accurate; and may request that the discharger make revisions if necessary.
+IV.N.7.
+Regional Water Board staff may review post-construction plans, calculations, and other supporting documentation to verify that the post-construction water balance is accurate; and may request that the discharger make revisions if necessary.

-8. The discharger may use the contact information found online or in Attachment C to request Regional Water Board staff review post-construction plans, calculations, and other supporting documentation prior to and during construction.
+IV.N.8.
+The discharger may use the contact information found online or in Attachment C to request Regional Water Board staff review post-construction plans, calculations, and other supporting documentation prior to and during construction.

-O. Stormwater Pollution Prevention Plan (SWPPP) Requirements
+IV.O.
+Stormwater Pollution Prevention Plan Requirements

+IV.O.1.
 The discharger shall ensure the site’s SWPPP complies with the below conditions:

+a.
 A site-specific SWPPP is developed, and amended as necessary, by a QSD.
 The discharger is responsible for keeping the SWPPP and associated documents updated in SMARTS to reflect current site conditions and construction activities.

+b.
 Trained personnel and BMP materials are available at the site as required by this General Permit.

+c.
 The SWPPP includes the implementation of BMPs that comply with BAT, BCT, and ensure compliance with water quality standards; additional BMPs based on input from the QSP to address numeric action level and numeric effluent limitation exceedances; and additional training needed for the QSP, Legally Responsible Person, or designated persons on-site.